Requirements for Maintaining F-1 Status

 International Student Responsibilities

-The individual student is responsible for all status requirements.
+The individual student is responsible for each of the following status requirements in order to maintain valid F-1 status.

 Academic Progress Requirements